 Inadequate Lighting Accidents

 Accidents are frequently the result of improper lighting.
-For example, if a person is walking in a store, apartment, office building, parking lot, or other public place that is without light, he may not be able to tell where to place his or her foot next, leading to a fall.
+For example, if a person is walking in a store, apartment, office building, parking lot or other public place that is without light, then they may not be able to tell where to place their foot next, which could lead to a fall.
 In addition thereto, inadequate lighting often leads to criminal activity on the premises.
 These cases are known as negligent or inadequate security cases.

-Slip and fall accidents contribute to 8.9 million visits to the emergency room each year.
+Slip-and-fall accidents contribute to 8.9 million visits to the emergency room (ER) each year.

-- to use reasonable or ordinary care in keeping the premises in a reasonably safe condition; and
+- Use reasonable or ordinary care in keeping the premises in a reasonably safe condition

-- to warn of latent or concealed perils that are known or should be known to the owner or occupant, of which the visitor is unaware and cannot discover through the exercise of reasonable care.
+- Warn of latent or concealed perils that are known or should be known to the owner or occupant, of which the visitor is unaware and cannot discover through the exercise of reasonable care

 Failure to fulfill these obligations may lead to a lawsuit to pay for the consequences of the error.